 Changing From Monolithic Architecture to Microservices

-Be it as a new application or a legacy modernization project, you should follow these best practices when implementing a microservices based application.
+Whether it’s a new application or a legacy modernization project, you should follow these four best practices when implementing a microservices-based application.

-First, each microservice should be to one single data source (it should only control one table).
+Best Practice #1: Dedicate each microservice to a single data source (it should only control one table).

-Second, each microservice should only do one thing, and do that one thing well.
+Best Practice #2: Each microservice should only do one thing and do that one thing well.
 However, you should also stay away from nano-services (i.e., breaking each service into sub-components) — going too small becomes inefficient, maintain a balance.

-Third, when you build microservices, they should be in a bounded context.
-So one microservice should handle each context, such as the sales context (e.g., order, cart, etc) and support context in an e-commerce application.
+Best Practice #3: When you build microservices, they should employ bounded context.
+This ensures that one microservice will handle each context, such as the sales context (e.g., order, cart, etc.), and support context in an e-commerce application.

-Fourth, with microservices, you should favor re-writing over re-usability.
-Let’s say you have two or more microservices with common elements, you should re-write them to be different than to try having them share the same logic across multiple applications.
+Best Practice #4: Favor re-writing over re-usability, such as when you have two or more microservices with common elements.
+You should re-write them to be different rather than having them share the same logic across multiple applications.

 If you intend to transition to microservices — or develop a microservices application from scratch — then you must ensure you have sufficient development resources at-hand.
-This is a costly (but worthwhile) expense, so start by speaking with an experienced software development partner.
+This is a costly (but worthwhile) expense, so start by speaking with an experienced application development and cloud managed services partner.

-By speaking to an outside partner, you’ll get access to the tools and expertise needed to bring your application to fruition.
+By speaking to an outside Cloud Managed Services partner, you’ll get access to the tools and expertise needed to bring your application to fruition.
 Trying to build these competencies in-house will add to your costs and time-to-market.

 At Techolution, we help businesses cut the time it takes to bring their applications to market by delivering market-ready solutions within weeks.
 Contact us today to see how we can steer your company ahead of your competitors.